DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 But to keep their mind busy they stretched a hoof and decided they’d be a mare this time, because it was the easier role to play, and grabbed a coctail dress that wouldn’t be too overproduced for a discretely classy bar but would attract some looks nonetheless.
 Her mane, long but not too long, was tied loosely into a braid already, and a small necklace would attract the eye to her neck and make the eyes then raise to her face, something which always satisfied her.

-The lights of the hallways under deck made them look dim and dirty and quiet, with only the vague groans of shifting wood and the glimmers of enamel decoration on the closed doors, and after drifting across them she reached a bar that only seemed to encapsulate the melancholy of the place more than the rest of the ship, with the lights having a golden tone and the few patrons there were murmuring quietly among themselves, only maybe two or three sitting along the bar.
-So much for finding conversation, thought diamond-eyes, regretting having boarded this ship.
+The lights of the hallways under deck made things look dim and dirty and quiet, with only the vague groans of shifting wood and the glimmers of enamel decoration on the closed doors, and after drifting across them she reached a bar that only seemed to encapsulate the melancholy of the place more than the rest of the ship, with the lights having a golden tone and the few patrons there were murmuring quietly among themselves, only maybe two or three sitting along the bar.
+So much for finding conversation, thought Starry Eyes, regretting having boarded this ship.

 It was too attuned with how she felt for this to end well.